 In December 2010, the FASB issued Accounting Standards Update (ASU) No. 2010-29, Business Combinations (Topic 805): Disclosure of Supplementary Pro Forma Information for Business Combinations.
 This ASU contains the final consensus reached by the EITF meeting on November 19, 2010.
 The EITF consensus addresses diversity in practice in applying pro forma revenue and earnings disclosure requirements for business combinations.
-The EITF concluded that if a public entity presents comparative financial statements, the entity should disclose revenue and earnings of the comparable prior annual reporting period only.
+The EITF concluded that if a public entity presents comparative financial statements, the entity should disclose revenue and earnings of the combined entity as though the business combination(s) that occurred during the current year had occurred as of the beginning of the comparable prior annual reporting period only.
 The amendments also expand the supplemental pro forma disclosures to include a description of the nature and amount of material, nonrecurring pro forma adjustments directly attributable to the business combination included in the reported pro forma revenue and earnings.
 The amendments in this Update are effective prospectively for business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2010, with early adoption permitted.
 The Company does not expect ASU 2010-29 to have any impact on the Group's consolidated results of operations and financial condition.